 How long to spend?

-Most people arrive early and aim to spend most of the day here.
+Most people arrive early and aim to spend most of the day here - there is so much to do and see.

 We shall be be serving homemade lunches and teas in the Stableyard Restaurant.

-There is a picnic site by the Main Gates, with a marvellous view of the house, but we do not allow picnics inside the grounds.
+There is a picnic site by the Main Gates, with a marvellous view of the house, however we do not allow picnics inside the grounds.